syned13/Universal_Translator/README.md

 ## Usage
 You should put a .txt file called <b>measures.txt</b> in the proyect root directory

-The file should have one conversion information per line, as follows: magnitude unit targetUnit anotherMagnitude unit targetUnit
+The file should have one conversion information per line, as follows: <br>
+magnitude unit targetUnit<br>
+anotherMagnitude unit targetUnit

 Then you simply execute: